akshayshanker/FUES/README.md

 Initial beta replication material for `Fast upper-envelope scan for discrete-continuous dynamic programming' by Dobrescu and Shanker (2023).

+See `slides.pdf` for overview of upper envelope scan.

 ## Example use of FUES

-Suppose we have arrays an unrefined endogenous grid `x_hat`, the value correspondence on the unrefined grid `v_hat` and two policy functions, `c_hat` and `a_prime_hat`.
+Suppose we have the following arrays: an unrefined endogenous grid `x_hat`, the value correspondence on the unrefined grid `v_hat` and two policy functions, `c_hat` and `a_prime_hat`.

 ```